 Alternatively, you can purchase a bag of cauliflower that has already been riced, if it's easier for you.
 While I haven't tried this recipe with frozen cauliflower rice, you can certainly use it, just be sure it's thawed and well dried.

 I used yellow onions in this cauliflower rice, but you can use white onions if that's what you have on hand.
 I dice them small, as I do everything else in this mix.

 I used fresh jalapeño peppers from my garden.
-It’s amazing how just one plant produced so many peppers in just one season!
-I make so many dishes with jalapeño peppers, like my Jalapeño Popper Egg Salad, Bacon Wrapped Jalapeño Poppers and my absolute favorite- Jalapeño Popper Cauliflower “Mac” and Cheese!
-Yes, I do love my jalapeño peppers!
+It's amazing how just one plant produced so many peppers in just one season!
+I make so many dishes with jalapeño peppers, like my Jalapeño Popper Egg Salad, Bacon Wrapped Jalapeño Poppers and my absolute favorite- Jalapeño Popper Cauliflower "Mac" and Cheese!

 If you're not a fan of jalapeño peppers, you can use bell pepper as a substitute.
 You can also use poblano peppers or any other fairly mild pepper you like.
 If you like jalapeño peppers, but don't have any fresh on hand, you can use jarred and add it in with the tomatoes.

-Also from my garden, I used cherry tomatoes.
-You don’t have to use cherry tomatoes, you can use Roma, plum, beefsteak, Campari or anything else you have on hand.
+I used cherry tomatoes.
+You don't have to use cherry tomatoes, you can use Roma, plum, beefsteak, Campari or anything else you have on hand.

 I also use the juice and zest of a lime.
 This brightens up all the flavors nicely, but you can omit the lime if you'd like.